Tiny-Feng/PoP-Exp-LEO-GME-Effect/README.md

 d) LEO geomagnetic energy utilization in space is elementarily verified.

-# Video 1: geomagnetic erergy (GME) harvesting experiment of the coils
+# Video 1: Geomagnetic Erergy (GME) Harvesting Experiment of the Coils
 Under the condition of air floatation, the calibrated resistance torque by the manufacturer of the three-DOF air-bearing platform (ABP) is 10-4Nm, and the ABP can keep still an any angle.
 In the video,

 a) compared with the other torque in the systems, the resistance torque of the ABP can be ignored.
 Our experimenter can easily push the systems with the flick of a finger, and then reposition the systems at the angle of the maximum generated magnetic torque (GMT) (perpendicular to the geomagnetic north-south direction);